 Projects with construction lasting one year or greater.

-Dischargers eligible for the Small Construction Erosivity Waiver are exempt from coverage for this General Permit.
+Dischargers eligible for the Small Construction Erosivity waiver are exempt from coverage for this General Permit.
 The discharger must certify and submit to the State Water Board that small construction activity will occur only when the rainfall erosivity factor (“R” factor in the Revised Universal Soil Loss Equation) is less than 5 to obtain the waiver.
-The period of construction activity begins when the WDID number is issued and ends when a Notice of Termination has been approved The R value is calculated from the construction start date through all phases of construction (initial land disturbance through final stabilization).
-Small projects that are part of a larger plan of development (less than 5 combined acres of disturbance) use the earliest start date associated with the plan of development and their estimated time of receiving a Notice of Termination.
+The period of construction activity begins when the WDID number is issued and ends when the disturbed areas of the project meet the final stabilization conditions in Order Section III.H.
+The R value is calculated from the construction start date through all phases of construction (initial land disturbance through final stabilization).
+Small projects that are part of a larger plan of development (less than 5 combined acres of disturbance) use the earliest start date associated with the plan of development and their estimated time of meeting the final stabilization requirements.

-Projects that qualify for the small construction erosivity waiver are not subject to the post-construction standards of this General Permit
+Projects that qualify for the small construction erosivity waiver are not subject to the post-construction standards of this General Permit, but may be subject to existing permitted Phase I or Phase II municipal separate storm sewer system (MS4) post-construction requirements.

 A waiver eligibility condition requires the operator to periodically inspect and properly maintain the area until the criteria for final stabilization defined in this General Permit is met.
 If use of this interim stabilization eligibility condition is relied upon to qualify for the waiver, a signature on the waiver with a certification statement constitutes acceptance of and commitment to complete the final stabilization process.
 The discharger must apply for a waiver in SMARTS prior to commencing construction activities.